Race and health: Race and disease

 Individuals who share a similar genetic makeup can also share certain propensity or resistance to specific diseases.
 However, there are confronted positions in relation to the utility of using 'races' to talk about populations sharing a similar genetic makeup.
 Some geneticists argued that human variation is geographically structured and that genetic differences correlate with general conceptualizations of racial groups.
 Others claimed that this correlation is too unstable and that the genetic differences are minimal and they are "distributed over the world in a discordant manner".
-Therefore, race is regarded by some as a useful tool for the assessment of genetic epidemiological risk, while others consider it can lead to an increased underdiagnosis in 'low risk' populations.
+Therefore, self-reported population ancestry is regarded by some as a useful tool for the assessment of genetic epidemiological risk, while others consider it can lead to an increased underdiagnosis in 'low risk' populations.

 Single-gene disorders

 There are many autosomal recessive single gene genetic disorders that differ in frequency between different populations due to the region and ancestry as well as the founder effect.
 Some examples of these disorders include: